 The City's Stormwater Pollution Prevention Program (SWPPP) was written in 2003 with Best Management Practices (BMPs) designed to meet the requirements of the MS4 GENERAL PERMIT and reduce the discharge of pollutants from the City's Municipal Separate Storm Sewer System (MS4) to the Maximum Extent Practicable (MEP).
 These BMPs include education programs, practices for the management of construction sites, and recommendations on how residents can contribute to reducing pollution in stormwater runoff.

 As a result of changes to the permit program, all MS4’s were required to reapply for the general permit as of June 1, 2006.
 A complete version of the new application and updated BMP’s is available on the city website for review and comment (see link below).
 Copies are also available for review during business hours at the Engineering Department in city hall.

 Public Comment and Feedback

 Residents have an opportunity to provide written input on the Best Management Practices (BMPs) being utilized by the City.
-The plan is available for review online at Stormwater Pollution Prevention Program (882k) or at the Engineering Department.
+The plan is available for review online at Stormwater Pollution Prevention Plan (882k) or at the Engineering Department.
 Comments will be considered in making revisions to the city plan and will be included in the annual report to the city council and the MPCA.

 If you have any questions about the program, would like to discuss any concerns you may have or want to submit comments regarding the MS4 SWPPP, please contact Jim Hafner, Stormwater Manager at 763-785-6188, email at firstname.lastname@example.org or Jean Keely, City Engineer at 763-785-6171.